Greek junta: Iouliana and political instability

 After many years of conservative rule, the election of the Centre Union's Georgios Papandreou as prime minister was a sign of change.
 In a bid to gain more control over the country's government than his limited constitutional powers allowed, the young and inexperienced King Constantine II clashed with liberal reformers.
 In July 1964, Papandreou announced his intention to fire those officers belonging to IDEA, whom the king did not want dismissed, claiming it was his royal prerogative to protect the IDEA officers, which in turn led to massive demonstrations in Athens, which had a republican flavour.
-In July 1965, Papandreou offered his resignation not expecting it to be accepted, but the hastily acceptance from the king caused a constitutional crisis known as the "Iouliana of 1965".
+In July 1965, Papandreou offered his resignation not expecting it to be accepted, but the hasty acceptance from the king caused a constitutional crisis known as the "Iouliana of 1965".

 After making several attempts to form governments, relying on dissident Centre Union and conservative MPs, Constantine II appointed an interim government under Ioannis Paraskevopoulos, and new elections were called for 28 May 1967.
 There were many indications that Papandreou's Centre Union would emerge as the largest party, but would not be able to form a single-party government and would be forced into an alliance with the United Democratic Left, which was suspected by conservatives of being a proxy for the banned KKE.
 This possibility was used as a pretext for the coup.

 To end the political deadlock, Georgios Papandreou attempted a more moderate approach with the king, but his son Andreas Papandreou publicly rejected his father's effort and attacked the whole establishment, attracting the support of 41 members of the Center Union in an effort designed to gain the party's leadership and preventing any compromise.